Shopify/krane/CONTRIBUTING.md

 ## Maintainers

 This project is currently under the stewardship of the Production Platform group at Shopify.
-The two primary maintainers are @knverey and @dturn.
-Approval from at least one primary maintainer is required for all significant feature proposals and code architecture changes.
 In general, two people must approve all non-trivial PRs.

 ## What should I know before I get started?